 - Informal Resolution

 University community members may choose to attempt informal resolution of complaints of discrimination or harassment, but are not required to do so.
-The University has many offices and individuals who may be able to provide counseling, support or advise for a person who believes that he or she is the victim of discrimination or harassment.
+The University has many offices and individuals who may be able to provide counseling, support or advice for a person who believes that he or she is the victim of discrimination or harassment.
 The departments of Multicultural Affairs, University Counseling Center, Campus Ministry, Human Resources, and the like are staffed with caring and experienced specialists who may be able to help resolve concerns.
 The Complaint Officer is also a resource person who may assist in informal resolution of a complaint, including through facilitated communication between the complainant and respondent.
-A complainant or respondent may choose to discontinue efforts at informal resolution and a complianant make make a formal complaint as described below.
+A complainant or respondent may choose to discontinue efforts at informal resolution and a complainant make make a formal complaint as described below.

 - Formal Procedure

 - Any employee or student who believes that he or she has been a victim of discrimination or harassment in violation of this policy who wishes to make a formal complaint, should bring the problem immediately to the attention of the Associate Vice President of Human Resources/Affirmative Action Officer.
 The complainant shall be advised of the designated Complaint Officer for the case.

 - A formal, written complaint, utilizing the University's standard form, shall be submitted to the University Complaint Officer.
 The purpose of the complaint form is to assist the complainant in formulating a concise statement of his/her concern and to assist the Complaint Officer to see the basic facts of the allegation, along with the complainant's requested action.